CompassSystem/wiziplicity/readme.md

 # 🧙⚙️ Wiziplicity
-A helper mod for systems to avoid having to change nicknames, partially integrates with PluralKit.
+A client side helper mod for plural folk to help with changing [nicknames](https://modrinth.com/mod/styled-nicknames) and [skins](https://modrinth.com/mod/fabrictailor).

 For information about plurality see: https://morethanone.info/